UBC-Astrophysics/qn_stat/README.md

 # qn_stat
-C implementation of Rousseeuw and Croux' Qn robust measure of scale
+C implementation of Rousseeuw and Croux' Qn robust measure of scale and the Hogde-Lehmnann location estimate (after Monaghan).

 Python Wrapper:  you may have to add the current directory in front of 'robust_c.so' in robust.py: replace 'robust_c.so' with './robust_c.so'
 ~~~